-This information will help you prepare for your magnetic resonance imaging (MRI) guided biopsy of your breast.
+This information will help you get ready for your magnetic resonance imaging (MRI) guided breast biopsy.

 About Your Breast Biopsy

-Once the area to be biopsied is found, your will guide a thin needle into your breast.
-They will remove a sample of tissue or cells.
-The sample is then checked for cancer.
-After your biopsy, you will have a mammogram.
+Once your radiologist (doctor who specializes in image-guided procedures) finds the area to biopsy, they’ll guide a thin needle into your breast.
+They’ll remove a sample of tissue or cells to check it for cancer.
+After your biopsy, you’ll have a mammogram.

 If you have any of the devices listed below, call 646-227-2323.
 It may not be safe for you to have an MRI.

 - Aneurysm clip

 If an MRI is not safe for you, your doctor will order a different test.
 If you have any questions about your MRI, call your doctor’s office.